Rileyriler/Rileyriler/README.md

 - 👋 Hi, I’m @Rileyriler
-- 👀 I’m interested in Blockchain and VR, but I am just starting my learning
+- 👀 I’m interested in Extended Reality, Blockchain, and FinTech
-- 🌱 I’m currently learning C++, Solidity, and python
-- 💞️ I’m looking to collaborate on nothing right now, still learning
-- 📫 How to reach me on twitter @EveningRiley
+- :busts_in_silhouette: Feel free to reach out to me on Twitter: @RileyNoon12

 <!---
 Rileyriler/Rileyriler is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.